WoltLab/docs.woltlab.com/pages/php/api/formBuilder/php_api_form_builder-structure.md

 - `description($languageItem = null, array $variables = [])` and `getDescription()` can be used to set and get the description of the form element.

+### `IObjectTypeFormNode` / `TObjectTypeFormNode`

+`IObjectTypeFormField` has to be implemented by form nodes that rely on a object type of a specific object type definition in order to function.
+The implementing class has to implement the methods `objectType($objectType)`, `getObjectType()`, and `getObjectTypeDefinition()`.
+`TObjectTypeFormNode` provides a default implementation of these three methods.

 ## Form Document

 A form document object represents the form as a whole and has to implement the `IFormDocument` interface.